A symbiotic success story

 “This is a great example of a lot of different partnerships,” said Scott Roemhildt, Minnesota Department of Natural Resources regional director for the southern region.

 Just south of the intersection, a small trail leads out onto walk-in access hunting land in the Ras-Lynn Wildlife Management Area.
 It is flanked by acres of waterfowl production land managed by the U.S. Fish and Wildlife Service, more prairie habitat and acres of land enrolled in various state and federal programs administered by the DNR and the Natural Resources Conservation Service.
-Restoration work has been taken on with the assistance of local groups such as Pheasants Forever and Ducks Unlimited, along with engineering guidance from the Board of Water and Soil Resources.
+Local groups such as Pheasants Forever and Ducks Unlimited assisted restoration work, along with engineering guidance via Board of Water and Soil Resources.

 “We’ve mentioned six NGOs and agencies at the state and federal level just sitting at this road intersection,” said Greg Hoch, a DNR prairie habitat team supervisor.

-Representatives from the DNR, Pheasants Forever and the Fish and Wildlife Service met for a roadside gathering at the intersection Wednesday morning to chat with a representative from U.S. Sen. Amy Klobuchar’s office, and give him a first-hand look at the outcomes achievable with help from programs such as the Regional Conservation Partnership Program and the Conservation Reserve Program, which are funded in the Farm Bill.
-The next stop was Meeker County walk-in access No. 322, a quarter mile south of U.S. Highway 12 on County Road 9 in Darwin Township.
+Representatives from the DNR, Pheasants Forever and the Fish and Wildlife Service met for a roadside gathering at the intersection last week to chat with a representative from U.S. Sen. Amy Klobuchar’s office, Greg Swanholm, and give him a first-hand look at the outcomes achievable with help from programs such as the Regional Conservation Partnership Program and the Conservation Reserve Program, which are funded in the Farm Bill.

+The group later moved to walk-in access No. 322, a quarter mile south of U.S. Highway 12 on County Road 9 in Darwin Township, owned by Don Livingood.

+“I still have the belief that in order to get people involved in the outdoors, you have to give them — not only an opportunity, because there’s lots of opportunities — but the public land isn’t where the people are,” Livingood said.
+“And if you’re a young guy or a young girl, you need something that’s local — that you can get to in a short period of time — you can go hunting and come back.”

 In addition to the conservation value of the land, the walk-in section provides a natural environment for hunters.
 The grassland is also viable for grazing, as the plants evolved with bison herds.